The Gardens

 In a small setting, it is possible to achieve a degree of self-sustainability using recycling, reclaimed, and repurposed (RRR) materials.

-Many hardy fuchsias do quite well here, thriving in our mild summers and wet winters.
+Many hardy fuchsias thrive in our mild summers and wet winters.

 The Herb Garden